 The young, vibrant city of Rotterdam is teeming with life, stunning architecture and home to Europe’s biggest port.
-The perfect place to visit on a minicruise, you can see all the best of Netherland’s ‘second city’ in a relatively short time thanks to its excellent public transport system.
-To help you plan your time effectively, there are a number of essential things to do in Rotterdam you can add to your minicruise itinerary.
+The perfect place to visit on a Mini Cruise, you can see all the best of Netherlands’ ‘second city’ in a relatively short time thanks to its excellent public transport system.
+To help you plan your time effectively, here are 10 things to do in Rotterdam that you can add to your Mini Cruise itinerary.

 Breakfast of Champions